elaforge/karya/doc/overview.md

 complicated and hard to understand.
 There are a lot of tools for inspecting intermediate output, but sometimes it can feel like debugging a compiler.
-And since it's a rather programmerly view of music and relies on writing code to perform operations, it will probably never be usable by non-programmers.
+And since it's a rather programmerly view of music and relies on writing code to perform operations, it will probably never be accessible to non-programmers.

 - Slow.
 It relies on caching to rederive scores quickly.
 If you put your score together in a way that defeats caching it will start taking a long time